Orconte

 Orconte ([ɔʁkɔ̃t]) is a commune in the Marne department in north-eastern France.

 Second World War

-Captain Antoine de Saint Exupery (1900- 1944) stayed in the commune during winter 1939, with the Groupe de Grande Reconnaissance 2/33 (Reconnaissance Group II/23).
+Captain Antoine de Saint-Exupéry (1900- 1944) stayed in the commune during winter 1939, with the Groupe de Grande Reconnaissance 2/33 (Reconnaissance Group II/23).
 He evokes this period and the farm (opposite the church) where he lived in Pilote de guerre, translated into English as Flight to Arras.